 And yet, this does not make the cytoskeleton a master regulator.
 The truth is simply that, to one degree or another, each part of an organic whole bears that whole within itself — is informed by, and expresses, the whole.
 The idea of a master regulator arises only when we insist on viewing a specific part in isolation from the whole so as to identify single, local, and unambiguous causal interactions.
 We then say that this part makes certain things happen.
 The fact that the part is itself made to happen by the very things it supposedly accounts for then tends to be ignored.
 We lose sight of the fluidity and physical indeterminism of the living context — an indeterminism whose meaning and coherence become visible only when we allow particular physical causes to “disappear” into the unifying narratives, or stories, of the organism’s life (Chapter 2).
-In much the same way, we experience physical sounds and gestures disappearing into the meaning of our speech.
+In much the same way, we experience physical sounds and gestures disappearing into the meaning of the speech we hear.

 Interestingly, the cell membrane (“plasma membrane”) is likewise a highly dynamic feature that has been seen as a decisive coordinator of cellular activity, and even as a seat of cellular intelligence.
 It is here that we see “decisions” continually being made about which substances and signals — from among the endlessly streaming crowds passing through the neighborhood — are to be admitted into the cell and which ones are “foreign”, or else unnecessary at the moment.
 Here, perhaps more than anywhere else, is where cellular identity is established and “self” is distinguished from “other”.
 This happens partly by means of protein receptors (“sensors”) embedded in, or attached to, the lipid matrix of the membrane.